Huntington's disease research news. In plain language. Written by scientists. For the global HD community.

 - Our Stem Cell Primer explains the real value of stem cells, right now - as tools to help us understand Huntington’s disease.

-- Huntexil™ - an experimental drug aimed at improving movements in HD - isn’t approved for human use because the clinical trial evidence hasn’t convinced the regulatory agencies.
-Our Latest Huntexil Article will fill you in on where we are and what happens next.
+- Pridopidine - an experimental drug aimed at improving movements in HD - isn’t approved for human use because clinical trials haven’t shown it works.

 The very latest

 We regularly produce reports from major scientific meetings and conferences.
 They’re a great way to get an overview of all the hottest Huntington’s disease research.
 Catch up on the latest conference news here.

 HDBuzz is designed so that each article makes sense on its own and gives you all the background info you need.
 So don’t be afraid to explore.

 - Each article has a learn more box, containing links to original sources and background information.

 - Every article has a topics box so you can easily find content on a particular subject.